STAY IN TOUCH

 *Loan repayment information is representative.
 Repayment rates may be subject to changes beyond our control.

 Additional funding for university

 Some people may be eligible for additional funding available from Leeds Beckett and/or the government.
-Find out more about what is available and who is eligible.
+Check our scholarships and bursaries page to find out more about what is available and who is eligible.

 If you are studying Social Work, your funding may potentially change as you progress through your course.
 In year one, you can apply for the standard Maintenance Loan and Tuition Fee Loan.
 In your second and third years, you can also apply for a Social Work bursary from the NHS.